-Do you have a sports fan who also loves to show his American pride?
-This man cave theme is a Home Run for Him.
-Paint wooden baseball bats red, white and blue in an American Flag pattern for a unique piece of man cave wall art.
+Do you have a sports fan who also loves to show his American pride, then this man cave baseball theme is a Home Run!
+Paint wooden baseball bats red, white, and blue in an American Flag pattern for a unique piece of man cave wall art.

 Throw old, dirty baseballs in an extra-large mason jar to keep the theme going.

 Paint baseball or football stitching on an accent wall.

 Take old sports jerseys and sew them into throw pillows to tie them all together.

 Use two old basketball hoops placed on their sides as the base for a slam dunk man cave coffee table.

 Glue pieces of “turf” to inexpensive ceramic tiles from your preferred home improvement store for a unique set of coasters.